jehillert/timelockr-client/README.md

 These instructions detail how to install, run and view TimeLockr-Client locally without installing the backend, TimeLockr-Server, which requires having Postgress installed and can be somewhat time-consuming to setup.
 The environment variables in *.env.example* divert client API calls to a version of the back-end hosted on Heroku.

+**Prerequisites, Recommended Editor & Recommended Extensions**

+Although the app can be run without it, the method outlined herein requires your local machine to have Docker installed on your local machine.

+It is recommended to use Microsoft VS Code to view and manage this application.
+It is further recommended to install the following VS Code extensions, as they may be useful if you have difficulty with installation.
+- Docker (Microsoft)
+- Remote - Containers (Microsoft)

 **To install**, open a terminal and type:
   ```console
   foo@bar:~$ git clone https://github.com/jehillert/timelockr-client.git